mohaminemed/ABC-DFL/README.md

 Welcome to the **ABC-DFL** project — a clustered, decentralized, and resilient framework for federated learning in dynamic environments.
 This repository includes:

-- ✅ Implementation of the **FLECA** filtering and aggregation mechanism
+- ✅ Implementation of the **FLECA** filtering and aggregation protocol
 - ✅ Smart contracts for trust and coordination
 - ✅ Benchmark tests for performance evaluation